saleem-mirza/serilog-sinks-azure-analytics/README.md

 > `storeTimestampInUtc`: Flag dictating if timestamp to be stored in UTC or local timezone format.

+> `includeMessageTemplate`: Flag dictating if the message template should be included in the log message.

 > `formatProvider`: Supplies an object that provides formatting information for formatting and parsing operations.

 > `logBufferSize`: Maximum number of log entries this sink can hold before stop accepting log messages.
 Default is 25000, acceptable range is between 5000 to 100000.